What to Expect

 How We Worship

 The Episcopal Church follows the beautiful liturgy of the Book of Common Prayer, and at St. John’s we celebrate Holy Communion at all Sunday morning services.
-Our 8:30am service is from the Episcopal Book of Common Prayer and uses pipe organ and traditional hymns.
-We have a more contemporary service Sunday morning at 10:30am, with piano music and innovative liturgies curated from across the Anglican communion and developed by St. John’s liturgy planning team.
+Our 10am service uses a mix of music styles (including pipe organ, piano, and choirss) and innovative liturgies curated from across the Anglican communion and developed by St. John’s liturgy planning team.
+Once a month, we follow Rite II from the Book of Common Prayer.

 Sunday Worship Schedule